-- The OmiseGO Network, which will be built to scale infinitely using Plasma architecture.
+- The OmiseGO Network, which is intended to be highly scalable with Plasma architecture.

 Cryptocurrencies are not only volatile but also highly complicated.
 There are many factors that can have a positive or negative impact on the price of any coin or token, so you’ll need to carefully assess all those factors before deciding whether or not to make a purchase.

 If you’re thinking of buying any OMG tokens, remember to consider the following.

 What could drive OmiseGO’s growth?